How to apply for a BTO Research Grant

 BTO staff are not eligible to be lead applicants, but they may be co-applicants as noted above.

 Applications may be for projects lasting up to three years.
 We are happy to consider applications for the continuation of projects that have received support previously.
 Such applications should explain the benefits of continuing the project for a further period and what additional findings are likely to be produced.

 Whether or not a project has been supported previously will not influence the success or failure of subsequent applications, since what is awarded in a particular round of applications depends largely on the level of competition in that round.

 - Funding is not provided for food, accommodation, educational fees or for workshops.

 All grantees are required to submit a report of the work undertaken in electronic format.
 Reports presented in the form of draft or published manuscripts are encouraged.
 Reports must be submitted within six months of the end of the project period for which support has been provided.
 Further details of requirements concerning the timing and general content of reports will be given to successful applicants.

 Published papers, reports to other organisations and any other outputs should include an acknowledgement of the support from the BTO.
 Other specific conditions may be included in the award letter.

-Applications are considered annually with a closing date of 15 December, by a committee comprising the Chairman of the Ringing Committee, a scientist from BTO Council, and two members of staff appointed by the Directors of Science.
-Current members of the Committee are Dr Stuart Newson (Convenor), Dawn Balmer, Stuart Bearhop and Ian Bainbridge.
+Applications are considered annually with a closing date of 15 December, by a committee comprising the Chair of the Ringing Committee, a scientist from BTO Board, and two members of staff appointed by the Directors of Science.
+Current members of the Committee are Dr Stuart Newson (Convenor), Dawn Balmer, Stuart Bearhop and Lucy Wright.